MustafaKrc/ITU-CRN-Picker/README.md

 This is an automated app to pick or drop CRNs from Istanbul Technical University's student information system (aka. kepler) website.

 ## How to Install

+You can either run the release executable or build this repository on your system.

+### Run executable

+- Simply download the release and run the executable.

+### Build from source code

 - You need to have **Python 3.\*** and **Google Chrome web browser** (preferably latest version) installed in your system.
 - Following 3rd party libraries are needed:
     - PySide6